4G63 Engine

 Idle Valve

-This engine uses a 6-wire stepper motor type of idle air control valve.
-It will need 4 outputs from the ECU, typically using stepper motor outputs, Digital Pulsed Outputs (DPOs), or unused ignition/injector outputs on Nexus and Elite ECUs.
-While it is possible to use DPOs to control this type of idle valve with an Elite 550/750/950, it uses a significant number of outputs available so it is generally not recommended for these ECUs.
+This engine uses a stepper motor type of idle air control valve.
+This will need 4 outputs from the ECU, typically using DPOs oruts (HBO) on Nexus ECUs or stepper motor outputs on a dual connector Elite ECUs (1000/1500/2000/2500).
+While it is possible to use DPOs to control this idle valve with an Elite 550/750/950, it uses quite a lot of outputs available on these ECUs, so it is generally not recommended.

 Idle valve pin